Harry556/Crazy_Snake/README.md

 ## :detective: Technique involved (by Huang xinghai)
 1. #include <conio.h> for sleep(), time delay for making animation.
-2. #include <windows.h> for detected user key press event.
+2. #include <windows.h> for detected user key press event, this "windows.h" only find in window system, so it only can run in window.
 3. #include \<fstream\> for save/load the previous game status to/from a text file.
 4. #include \<vector\> for storing foods status and tails status by vectors.
 5. #include \<sstream\> for storing and displaying messages.